-I’ve shared before that my early dieting is what caused my binge eating disorder and I do not want young people to go down the same path I did because they have decided to join Weight Watchers to become healthier.
+I’ve shared before that my early dieting is what caused my binge eating disorder and I do not want young people to go down the same path I did.
 We have to help them.
 But first we have to arm ourselves with a healthy mindset and be willing to step away from diet culture and dive into a life of intuitive eating and listening to our bodies.
-The new Weight Watchers Freestyle program is so intuitive and is cohesive, in my opinion, to an intuitive eating lifestyle because they are encouraging us to listen to our bodies so much more than ever before.

 How can we help children eat healthy, without encouraging a diet mentality?

 I am a Mom of two little boys.
 Their health, especially their relationships with food, are so important to me.
 I want to be sure I am raising them in a home that offers balance but also encourages healthy behaviors and let me tell you, it is not always easy to do.
 We walk a fine line when we begin discussing healthy eating because they take things very literal most of the time.

 I want to offer you healthy habits for healthy kids so we can prevent another generation of disordered eating.
 I asked a Kansas City Dietitian and wellness blogger to help provide information for you.
 The funny thing about her responses are they are exactly what I’m doing with my own children so it made me feel confident in the practices I’m implementing and I want to share them with you in hopes they will help you.